 Nerve blocks - Nerve blocks are injections of medicine to block pain from reaching the brain.
 They offer immediate relief of acute pain but can also be used to help chronic pain as some injections reduce irritation to allow the nerves to heal.
 Nerve blocks can help people with chronic pain function better day-to-day.

 Low back and leg pain - Lumbar epidural steroid injections - A lumbar epidural steroid injection is a steroid injection that provides temporary pain relief.
 An epidural can be beneficial for a patient suffering from an acute episode of back or leg pain.
-Many times, the injection provides enough relief for you to participate in a physical rehabilitation program.

 Shoulder, upper back and arm pain - Cervical epidural steroid injections - A cervical epidural steroid injection is an injection of anti-inflammatory medication into the area of your neck near your spine.
 The injection relieves pain associated with inflammation around the nerves in your neck.
 Most times, you can return to the comfort of your home just hours after the procedure.